1. Practice Experience Program – Standard Stream Progression Policy

 - AHPRA means Australian Health Practitioner Regulation Agency.

-- Assessor means a medical educator employed by the participant’s RTO with skills and experience in evaluating general practice competencies.
+- Assessor means a medical educator employed by the participant’s Training Organisation with skills and experience in evaluating general practice competencies.

 - Clinical break means a period of up to three months during which the participant may continue educational program components while not working clinically.